When is the best time to power rake your lawn

 How do I get the best results from the power rake?

-To get the best results from your power rake, first, make sure your lawn is dry.
+To get the best results from your power rake, first, make sure to know the best time to power rake your lawn.
 Trying to power rake a wet lawn can lead to clumping and ineffective dethatching.
 Adjust the depth of the blades on your power rake based on the thickness of the thatch in your lawn.
 Start with a higher setting and gradually lower it until you feel resistance.

 Overlap each pass slightly to ensure thorough coverage and avoid missing any areas.
 Be mindful of obstacles like sprinkler heads or rocks that could damage the machine or cause injury.
 After power raking, consider overseeding to promote new grass growth and fill in any bare spots left behind.